 Vaginal Infection: Understanding the Vaginal Environment

 The vagina is a canal.
 It connects the uterus (womb) to the outside of the body.
-The vagina is home to many types of bacteria and other tiny organisms.
+It is home to many types of bacteria and other tiny organisms.
 These different bacteria most often stay balanced in number.
 This keeps the vagina healthy.
-If the balance changes, an infection may result.
+If the balance changes, it can cause infection.

 Many types of bacteria are present in a healthy vagina.
-They don’t cause problems if their amounts stay balanced.
+When balanced, they don’t cause problems.
 Small amounts of yeast may also be present without causing problems.
 The most common type of bacteria in the vagina is lactobacillus.
 It helps keep the vagina at a low pH.
 A low pH keeps bad bacteria from taking over.

 Bacterial vaginosis (BV).
 BV is due to an imbalance in the normal bacteria in the vagina.
 Lactobacillus bacteria decrease.
 As a result, the numbers of bad bacteria increase.